◆ INTELLIGENCE COMPARISON

 IQ vs EQ

-How cognitive intelligence and emotional intelligence compare — and why both matter for success in work, relationships, and life.
+How cognitive intelligence and emotional intelligence compare — and why both matter for work, relationships, and life.

-Measures: Logic, abstract reasoning, pattern recognition, spatial ability, verbal comprehension, working memory
+• Measures: Logic, reasoning, spatial ability, working memory

-EQ, or Emotional Quotient, measures emotional intelligence — the ability to perceive, understand, manage, and use emotions effectively.
-Popularized by psychologist Daniel Goleman in the 1990s, emotional intelligence encompasses self-awareness, self-regulation, motivation, empathy, and social skills.
-Unlike IQ, EQ does not have a single universally standardized scale, but assessments typically score across multiple dimensions of emotional competence.
+EQ measures emotional intelligence — the ability to perceive, understand, manage, and use emotions effectively.
+Encompasses self-awareness, self-regulation, motivation, empathy, and social skills.

 AspectIQEQ